-RAID level 5 A RAID storageset that, unlike RAID level 3, stores the parity information across all of more members in a disk array.
+RAID level 5 A RAID storageset that, unlike RAID level 3, stores the parity information across all of parity across three or more members in a disk array.
 A RAIDset combines the best characteristics of RAID level 3 and RAID level 5.
 A RAIDset is the best choice for most applications with small to medium I/O requests, unless the application is write intensive.
 A RAIDset is sometimes called parity RAID.
 Raid level 3/5 storagesets are sometimes referred to as RAIDsets.

-RAID level 3/5 A DIGITAL-developed RAID storageset that stripes data and parity across three or read ahead A ca caching
+RAID level 3/5 A DIGITAL-developed specially developed RAID storageset that stripes data and read ahead caching